 The objective of the Company is the issuance of bonds in order to provide funds to the Group.
 The activities of the Company mainly consist of financing operations.
-The Company and easyJet plc offered a circular on 10 February 2021, for an amount of £3,000 million for offering a bond under the Euro Medium Term Note Programme.
+The Company joined the Group's £3,000 million Euro Medium Term Note Programme on 10th February 2021.
 On 3 March 2021 the Company issued a bond for an amount of €1,200 million with a coupon of 1.875 per cent, and an issue price of 99.191 per cent.
-On the same date the Company entered an intercompany loan agreement with easyJet Airline Company Limited (EACL) for the equivalent currency, amount and rate, resulting in the non-current asset of amounts owed by Group undertakings.
+On the same date the Company entered an intercompany loan agreement with easyJet Airline Company Limited (EACL) for the equivalent currency, amount, and rate, resulting in the non-current asset of amounts owed by Group undertakings.
 The bond is listed on the London Stock Exchange, United Kingdom.